YaVendio/olive/INSTALL_WITH_UV.md

 # Installing Olive with uv from GitHub Package Registry

-This guide explains how to install the `olive` package using `uv` from GitHub's private package registry.
+This guide explains how to install the `olive` package using `uv` from GitHub's package registry.

 ## Prerequisites